DOJ rescinds memo used to justify separations of migrant families | WSGW 790 AM & 100.5 FM

 The memo rescinded on Tuesday instructed U.S. attorneys along the southern border to “adopt immediately a zero-tolerance policy” of prosecuting all cases referred to them of adult migrants who crossed the border without authorization.
 If prosecuted, crossing the border illegally is a misdemeanor offense.

-Sessions’ directive in April 2018 resulted in a border-wide policy of separating migrant children from their parents.
-The parents were prosecuted, transferred to U.S. Marshals custody and later sent to immigration detention centers for adults.
-Their children were categorized as unaccompanied minors and sent to shelters and other housing facilities overseen by the U.S. refugee agency.
+Sessions’ directive in April 2018 resulted in a border-wide policy of separating migrant families.
+Parents were prosecuted, transferred to U.S. Marshals custody and later sent to immigration detention centers for adults, while their children were categorized as unaccompanied minors and sent to shelters and other housing facilities overseen by the U.S. refugee agency.

 The separation policy was halted in June 2018 after a federal judge intervened and ordered the government to reunite all separated families.
-Multiple internal government reports have found that the Trump administration did not have an adequate plan in place to reunite the families after they were prosecuted.
+Multiple internal government reports have found that the Trump administration did not have an adequate plan in place to reunite the families after the parents were prosecuted.

 To this day, advocates have been struggling to locate all parents.
 More than 600 remain “unreachable,” according to recent court filings.
 President Biden has pledged to create a government task force to help locate them.